 Ethereum's probabilistic finality prevents the blockchain from serving as a golden record for asset ownership.
 By creating assets at the protocol layer, Polymesh is able to provide a simplified approach to transfers that supports deterministic finality.

-Learn how a purpose-built blockchain enables asset tokenization by addressing the issues with Ethereum
+Learn how a purpose-built blockchain enables asset tokenization by addressing the issues with general-purpose blockchains like Ethereum.

 “Polymesh streamlines antiquated processes and opens the door to new financial instruments by solving challenges with the public infrastructure through five key design principles built into the base layer of the chain, rather than as external add-ons.”